 |Green Silverlines – Milton Keynes|

-Light traps are by far the best way to trap, these are basically boxes with a sloping top (split in two) to funnel the moths into with a bright light situated on the top (the box should be filled with egg boxes as somewhere for the moths to rest) that you put out over night, and the moths find their way in and you can check them in the morning (it is best to “close” the trap off before dawn or you will lose moths).
-There are three main types of Light trap:
+Light traps are by far the best way to trap.
+These are basically boxes with a sloping top (split in two) to funnel the moths into.
+With a bright light situated on the top.
+The box should be filled with egg boxes as somewhere for the moths to rest.
+You put the moth trap out over night with the light on, and the moths find their way in.
+In the morning you can then check your catch.
+It is best to “close” the trap off before dawn or you will lose moths.
+There are three main types of Light trap.

 - Robinson Trap: Robinson traps are usually round with a funnel on the top, under the lamp that the moths can get into but find it hard to get out of.
 These traps are the best for retaining moths

 - Heath Trap: Is similar to a robinson trap but usually square with veins around the lamp.

 - Skinner Trap: Skinners are simple boxes with the lamp mounted in the middle(on a wooden baton) with two sloping side leading into the trap itself.
 They are very simple and do allow moths to escape more than other traps.I have this type of trap.

 All three types of trap can be bought (prices vary from £150 to £400).
 Or can be built if you have the technical know how.